Update on the progress of our finished attic

 Today I thought I’d talk about all the design progress we’ve made on our finished attic.
-I’ve been sharing a lot of this process on Instagram stories, but in case you missed it – I thought I’d document it here as well.
+I’ve been sharing a lot of this process on Instagram stories.
+However, in case you missed it, I thought I’d document it here as well.